bao1018/HTK---MacOS/README.md

 Homepage: http://htk.eng.cam.ac.uk/

-Description: This is a customized version of HTK which can be compiled in Mac OS
+Description: This is a customized version of HTK which can be compiled in Mac OS, I test it in MacOS 10.7.5

 #Install